-This game, described by many as one of the world’s most intense international derby, is expected to reach over a billion viewers, and fans can follow live streaming coverage courtesy of ESPN and the ESPN Network, as well as Sky Sports 2.
+This game, described by many as one of the world’s most intense international derby, is expected to reach over a billion viewers, and fans can follow live streaming coverage courtesy of ESPN Live Scoreboard, as well as Sky Sports 2.
 The live coverage will begin at 10 PM ET.
-ESPN Live Scoreboard

 Pakistan haven’t beaten India in the past five World Cup attempts, but they are confident that the preparations leading up to the tournament has given them the boost they needed to end that run.

 India, meanwhile, won the toss and captain MS Dhoni has decided to bat first on what looks like a good pitch to score runs early.

 The clash will see two of the game’s top nations facing-off from the get-go and the pressure is certainly on for either side to deliver.